 Whether your injuries are mild or severe, you shouldn’t have to pay for them when you weren’t the one who caused the accident.
 We’ll fully investigate what happened to cause the accident, compile all documentation of the crash and subsequent injuries, and consult experts to prove who was at fault.

 By proving the other driver was negligent, caused your injuries, and damages resulted from those injuries, we can get you compensation for what you had to spend on medical bills, repair costs, and lost wages.

 We’ll work to secure your financial future so you can move forward with your care and recovery.
 Our texting and driving accident lawyers in Columbia, SC will handle the legal side of your case and you can be with your family.

 The Solomon Law Group Will Fight for You

 After an accident, you shouldn’t have to worry about how you’re going to support yourself or your family.
 You could be struggling from medical bills, medication costs, and missing wages from not being able to work.
 Since the collision wasn’t your fault, you deserve compensation for the economic and noneconomic damages that you’ve suffered.

-With help from a Columbia texting and driving accident lawyer from The Solomon Law Group, you can feel confident that you have experienced and dedicated legal support.
+With help from a Columbia, SC texting and driving accident lawyer from The Solomon Law Group, you can feel confident that you have experienced and dedicated legal support.
 We know that this is a vulnerable time for you, which is why we’re here to guide you through the legal process and fight for you every step of the way.
 Contact our office so we can get started on your claim as soon as possible.